gnarlyquack/dr-strangetest-documentation/content/writing-tests.md

 ## Subtests

 Subtests ensure a test continues even if an assertion fails.
-This can be useful if you want to exercise a single test repeated with multiple data sets, or if the outcome of several assertions can give a better idea of why a particular assertion failed.
+This can be useful if you want to exercise a single test repeatedly with multiple data sets, or if the outcome of several assertions can give a better idea of why one of the assertions might have failed.
 Dr. Strangetest implements this through the `strangetest\Context` interface, an instance of which is provided as the last argument to every test function and test method.